 U.S. Open Cup Referee Payment Form (cont.)

-2019 Version - For Reference Only
+2021 Version - For Reference Only

-2019 Referee Fee Schedule (Round of 16 to Final): As a result of collective bargaining between the Professional Referees Organization (PRO) and the Professional Soccer Referees Association (PSRA), rates have been determined for U.S. Open Cup matches from the Round of 16 to the Final per the following schedule:
+2021 Referee Fee Schedule (Round of 16 to Final): As a result of collective bargaining between the Professional Referees Organization (PRO) and the Professional Soccer Referees Association (PSRA), rates have been determined for U.S. Open Cup matches from the Round of 16 to the Final per the following schedule:

-Referee:

-Experience Level 2019 Rate 0 to 30 MLS regular season matches as Referee \$927.42 31 to 60 MLS regular season matches as Referee \$985.38 61 to 100 MLS regular season matches as Referee \$1,043.35 101 or more MLS regular season matches as Referee \$1,159.28

-Assistant Referee:

-Experience Level 2019 Rate 0 to 20 MLS regular season matches as Assistant Referee \$637.60 21 to 40 MLS regular season matches as Assistant Referee \$782.51 41 to 75 MLS regular season matches as Assistant Referee \$869.45 76 to 149 MLS regular season matches as Assistant Referee \$956.40 150 to 199 MLS regular season matches as Assistant Referee \$985.38 200 or more MLS regular season matches as Assistant Referee \$1,043.35
+Referee: Experience Level 2021 Rate 0 to 30 MLS regular season matches as Referee \$983.90 31 to 60 MLS regular season matches as Referee \$1,045.39 61 to 100 MLS regular season matches as Referee \$1,106.89 101 or more MLS regular season matches as Referee \$1,229.88 Assistant Referee: Experience Level 2021 Rate 0 to 20 MLS regular season matches as Assistant Referee \$676.43 21 to 40 MLS regular season matches as Assistant Referee \$830.16 41 to 75 MLS regular season matches as Assistant Referee \$922.40 76 to 149 MLS regular season matches as Assistant Referee \$1,014.64 150 to 199 MLS regular season matches as Assistant Referee \$1,045.39 200 or more MLS regular season matches as Assistant Referee \$1,106.89 Fourth Official: Experience Level 2021 Rate Full- and Part-Time Referees (regardless of game count) \$430.46 0 to 20 MLS regular season matches as Fourth Official \$430.46 21 to 40 MLS regular season matches as Fourth Official \$491.95 41 to 75 MLS regular season matches as Fourth Official \$522.69 76 or more MLS regular season matches as Fourth Official \$553.44 Fifth Official (Open Cup Final only): Experience Level 2021 Rate All experience levels \$245.98

-Fourth Official:

-Experience Level 2019 Rate Full- and Part-Time Referees (regardless of game count) \$405.75 0 to 20 MLS regular season matches as Fourth Official \$405.75 21 to 40 MLS regular season matches as Fourth Official \$463.71 41 to 75 MLS regular season matches as Fourth Official \$492.69 76 or more MLS regular season matches as Fourth Official \$521.67

-Fifth Official (Open Cup Final only):

-Experience Level 2019 Rate All experience levels \$231.86

-2020 LAMAR HUNT U.S. OPEN CUP TEAM ENTRY & INFORMATION FORM

-(For Teams Entering Through Open Division Local Qualifying Track)
+2022 LAMAR HUNT U.S. OPEN CUP TEAM ENTRY & INFORMATION FORM (For Teams Entering Through Open Division Local Qualifying Track)

 OVERVIEW: The Lamar Hunt U.S. Open Cup is U.S. Soccer's National Championship tournament.
-First played for in 1914 (the year after U.S. Soccer was formed), the competition enters its 107th year with the 2020 edition.
+First played in the 1913-14 season within months of U.S. Soccer's formation, the competition returns for its 107th edition in 2022 after missing the last two years.

 As its name suggests, the tournament is open to all U.S. Soccer-affiliated teams, both pro and amateur.
 More specifically, any team in a regular league competition comprised of at least four teams, each playing at least 10 league games each year and whose club or league belongs to an Organization Member of U.S. Soccer, is eligible to enter.
-All independent Division I (Major League Soccer), Division II (USL Championship) and Division III (USL League One and National Independent Soccer Association) pro teams are required to participate.
+All independent Division I (Major League Soccer), Division II (USL Championship) and Division III (National Independent Soccer Association and USL League One) pro teams are required to participate.
 All other teams looking to play enter through the Open Division.
 The Open Cup is perhaps the only high-profile competition in American team sports where amateur sides have the opportunity to face pros in meaningful competition.

-Teams entering the 2020 Lamar Hunt U.S. Open Cup must complete the form below and submit it with the required entry fee.
+Teams entering the 2022 Lamar Hunt U.S. Open Cup must complete the form below and submit it with the required entry fee.